gradle/gradle/design-docs/task-configuration-from-command-line.md

 Running `gradle help --task test` shows a usage message for the `test` task.

+Eventually available commandline properties of the task passed to help are listed including a description.

+Furthermore the Task Author can provide details about available values for a commandline property.

 The resolution message (ie the `*Try: ....` console output) for a problem configuring tasks from the command-line options should suggest that the user run `${app-name} --help <broken-task>` or `${app-name} --help`